 What is Last Mile Delivery?

+So what is last mile delivery, exactly?
 Last mile delivery pertains to the products traveling from the warehouse to the customers' doorsteps.
-It is the final step as well as the most time-consuming part of the delivery process since drivers will have to drop off items located several miles apart for rural areas or navigate through heavy traffic in urban delivery points.
+It is the final step as well as the most time-consuming part of the delivery process, because drivers will have to drop off items located several miles apart for rural areas or navigate through heavy traffic in urban delivery points.

 Why is Last Mile Delivery So Expensive?